Wednesday, September 24, 2014

 The EMP Career Services office is dedicated to working with employers through the recruiting process.
 Please contact Tanya Andrien via email at Tanya.Andrien@mccombs.utexas.edu to start developing a recruiting plan that works for you.
 To submit a job or internship posting please use this link: https://mccombs.qualtrics.com/SE/?SID=SV_bxRVHSyrpeTvthH.

-The Texas EMP Student Resume Book is readily available by contacting Tanya Andrien.
+The Texas EMP Student Resume Book is readily available by clicking the PDF books below or contacting Tanya Andrien.

 Build Your Presence